Vorapaxar: Drug interactions

-Vorapaxar is eliminated primarily by metabolism by the CYP3A enzymes.
-It is best to avoid any strong CYP3A4 inhibitors(ex: ketoconazole, itraconazole, posaconazole, clarithromycin, nefazodone, ritonavir, saquinavir, nelfinavir, indinavir, boceprevir, telaprevir, telithromycin, and conivaptan).
-CYP3A4 inducers(Carbamazepine, rifampin, St. John's Wort, and Phenytoin) should also be avoided.
+Vorapaxar is eliminated primarily via metabolism by the CYP3A enzymes.
+It is best to avoid strong CYP3A4 inhibitors, such as ketoconazole, itraconazole, posaconazole, clarithromycin, nefazodone, ritonavir, saquinavir, nelfinavir, indinavir, boceprevir, telaprevir, telithromycin, and conivaptan.
+CYP3A4 inducers, such as carbamazepine, rifampin, St. John's wort, and phenytoin, should also be avoided.

 Dose adjustment

 No dose adjustment is required in persons with renal impairment.

 No dose adjustment is required in persons with mild and moderate hepatic impairment.
 If the person has severe hepatic impairment, vorapaxar is not recommended due to the risk of bleeding.

 Mechanism of action

-Vorapaxar is a new anti-platelet drug that is part of the PAR-1 antagonist family, a new class of anti-platelet drug.
+Vorapaxar is an antiplatelet drug of the PAR-1 antagonist family.
 It functions by inhibiting thrombin-related platelet aggregation.
-This mechanism works by a different pathway than other anti-platelet medications such as aspirin and P2Y12 inhibitors.
-Unlike many other medication, vorapaxar does not affect ADP-mediated platelet aggregation, coagulation parameters, or bleeding time.
+This mechanism works by a different pathway from other antiplatelet medications, such as aspirin and P2Y12 inhibitors.
+Vorapaxar does not affect ADP-mediated platelet aggregation, coagulation parameters, or bleeding time.

 Storage

 Vorapaxar can be stored at 20–25 C. It is best to store vorapaxar in original packaging with the bottle tightly closed and to avoid moisture.